Polished Fushun amber piece with perfectly preserved midge insect.

 • Dominican Republic (blue amber).

-• Myanmar (red amber with Cretaceous insects).
+• Myanmar (red amber containing Cretaceous insects).

 Craftsmanship & Modern Uses